Ostorlab/agent_subfinder/README.md

 This repository is an implementation of [Ostorlab Agent](https://pypi.org/project/ostorlab/) for [Subfinder](https://github.com/projectdiscovery/subfinder) discovery tool by by ProjectDiscovery.

 ## Getting Started
 The Subfinder Agent works collectively with other agents.
-It's job; from a domain name, discover all subdomains in a fast and efficient way, and pass its findings to other agents responsible for scanning the subdomains, for example, the [Nuclei agent](https://github.com/Ostorlab/agent_nuclei)
+Its job; from a domain name, discover all subdomains in a fast and efficient way, and pass its findings to other agents responsible for scanning the subdomains, for example, the [Nuclei agent](https://github.com/Ostorlab/agent_nuclei)